Vegan Pasta Recipe (Homemade)

 4

 There is nothing that beats a big bowl of pasta… except for maybe a big bowl of FRESH pasta.
-This homemade pasta recipe will elevate any pasta recipe you’re making.
+This Vegan Pasta Recipe (Homemade) will elevate any pasta dish you’re making.
 The best part is, it’s vegan!
-Whip up a batch to eat with your favorite sauce for a special occasion, or just when you want to feel like you’re in Italy!
+Whip up a batch to enjoy with your favorite sauce on a special occasion, or simply when you want to feel like you’re in Italy!

-• Easy: Speaking of easy, this recipe only takes one hour to make
+• Simple: Speaking of easy, this homemade pasta recipe only takes one hour to make.

 1. In a medium-sized bowl, stir together flours and salt.
 Make a well in the middle of the bowl by pushing the flour towards the sides.